bwoakley/Hiking_in_Phoenix/README.md

 ![image](Misc/table2_from_EDA1.jpg)

+The above query uses the __GROUP BY__ statement to count the number of rows (measurements) corresponding to each site name.

-The above query tells us that there are 397 unique sites.
+From this query, we see that there are 397 unique sites.
 Notice that many of the Sites are related.
-For example, "E - PMP - Trail 9144" and "E - PMP - Trail 3320" are in the same park, but different trails.
+For example, "E - Dreamy Draw Park -Trail 100" and "E - Dreamy Draw Park -Trail 101" are in the same park, but they are different trails.

 From __Misc\EDA3.sql__ :